TexasInstruments/edgeai-tidl-tools/docs/custom_model_evaluation.md

 - Refer to the documentation available [here](../examples/osrt_python/README.md) to familiarize with the steps to compile the out-of-box models and all the available compilation options for TIDL offload
 - [Models Dictionary](../examples/osrt_python/model_configs.py) in the python examples directory lists all the validated models with this repository
 - Define an entry for your custom model in this dictionary and add the new key in the model list of the python script based on your model format and runtime, for example - to evaluate a Tflite model update below entry [here](../examples/osrt_python/tfl/tflrt_delegate.py)
+  - Preprocessing parameters, i.e. ```mean``` and ```scale``` must match what was used during training to achieve accurate results.
+Values in the below config are typical for [models started with an imagenet-trained backbone](https://github.com/pytorch/examples/blob/cdef4d43fb1a2c6c4349daa5080e4e8731c34569/imagenet/main.py#L236) (scaled for uint8 inputs instead of [0,1]).
+These values do not originate from TIDL or related TI tools

  ```
 #models = ['cl-tfl-mobilenet_v1_1.0_224', 'ss-tfl-deeplabv3_mnv2_ade20k_float', 'od-tfl-ssd_mobilenet_v2_300_float']